MLHale/GenCyber-web-content/day1/github-primer.md

 ## Github Primer

+### Cybersecurity First Principles
+* __Domain Separation__: Good fences make good neighbors.
+When trying to secure a home or computer, separating the areas where resources are and people work prevents accidents and loss of data or private information.
+We are preventing the information worlds from colliding.

+* __Modularization__: The concept of modularity is like building blocks.
+Each block (or module) can be put in or taken out from a bigger project.
+Each module has its own separate function that is interchangeable with other modules

+* __Least Privilege__: One of the ways to protect information is by limiting what people can with your information and resources.

 Git is a popular developer tool for collaboration and version control.
 It is not limited to just code.
 You may use it for collaborative development of any written work.
 Github is a popular online platform to host public git repositories.
 There are several other services like Github, such as [BitBucket](https://bitbucket.org/).
 For our lessons we will stick to Github for now.
 Working through the tutorials below, git's use for collaboration and version control will become clear.

 ### Table of Contents